You are here

 Work off University Property?

-- Intellectual property disclosure on file in the Technology Transfer office.
+- Intellectual property disclosure is on file in the Innovation Partnerships office.

 These questions ask: